skarab42/zoxy/README.md

 ## Ensure default value

 In the example below the schema has three levels which are all optional and if you want to define the last level it can be quite verbose.
-Zody offers a solution to this with a little helper that makes sure that a default value is set.
+Zoxy offers a solution to this with a little helper that makes sure that a default value is set.
 Simply [prefix](#options) the desired value with a '$' sign and you get a method that allows you to set a default value.

 ```ts
 const Data = z.object({